aditya8138/UTD/CS6390/notes/Multicast.md

 distance of _infinity_, then it uses my LAN as the next hop.

 __DV with split-horizon and poisoned reverse.__ -- ___Lie to you next hop.___

+Leaf pruning requires that routers add a leaf bitmap to each routing table entry (i.e. for each possible source)

 #### Routing Table Example